OSH Answers Fact Sheets

 - Choose smooth, rectangular handles that have no sharp edges and are attached firmly to the chisel.

-- Ensure that the cutting edge is sharp.
+- Make sure that the cutting edge is sharp.
 Dull chisels can be difficult to control and require more effort to do the job.

-- Check stock thoroughly for knots, staples, nails, screws or other foreign objects before chiseling.
+- Check the stock (wood) thoroughly for knots, staples, nails, screws or other foreign objects before chiseling.

 - Clamp stock so it cannot move.